 Dr Hsieh currently sees chronic UTI patients at both the Children’s National Health System, and George Washington University (GWU) locations.
 You can visit either link for more Information on how to make an appointment.

 At this stage Dr Hsieh prefers initial appointments to be conducted in person.
-However, depending on insurance and the patient’s state of residency, GWU patients may be able to organize an appointment via telemedicine (telephone/Skype) instead.
+However, depending on insurance and the patient’s state of residency, GWU patients may be able to organize an appointment via telemedicine (telephone/video) instead.

 It’s best to reach out using the information above to discuss whether this can be arranged.